isomerpages/nlb-learning/_sustainability/Adults & Seniors/Nodes at Parks.md

 <p> As part of the suite of activities at the Showcase you will also be able to collect free pre-loved books, donate your own pre-loved books, as well as participate in interactive activities to collect sustainable giveaways. </p>

 <h5><b> Partner “Show and Tell” Schedule at The Sustainability Showcase</b></h5>
 <p>On selected weekends, come join our partners as they share stories about their green product and participate in their interactive activities as well.
 Click <a href ="https://go.gov.sg/showandtell-monthlyschedule" target="_blank"> here</a> to view our schedule (updated monthly).</p>

+<h5><b>eCoupons Giveaway!
+Test your knowledge on Sustainability, try out the Quiz </b></h5>
+<p>Have you read up on all 8 Sustainability questions and accompanying eResources at our Showcase?
+How well informed are you about the topic of Sustainability now?
+Put your knowledge to the test by participating in our quiz.
+Participants who score 6 out of 8 questions correctly will get access to promo codes for our Sustainability Showcase participating partner’s products.</p>

+<p>Try our quiz today - click <a href ="https://go.gov.sg/sustainabilityshowcasequiz-tcs" target="_blank">here </a> to start!
+The quiz is open from <u>14 October 2022 to 26 February 2023</u>. <a href ="https://go.gov.sg/sustainabilityshowcasequiz4" target="_blank"></p>
+<p>Terms and Conditions</a> apply. </p>